Every trip counts. Now through April 2013 (and beyond!).

 Other derivative products:

-See our Slideshare presentation given during Transportation Research Board 2013 Annual Meeting, illustrating how we aggregate data collected from CycleTracks.
+See our Slideshare presentation given during Transportation Research Board 2013 Annual Meeting, illustrating how we were able to transform CycleTracks' initial local data collection into a national effort with minimal marginal cost.

 Stone Soup Data Collection w/ CycleTracks